1999 Elite League speedway season

-The 1999 Elite League speedway season was the 65th season of the top tier of speedway in the United Kingdom.
+The 1999 Elite League speedway season was the 65th season of the top tier of motorcycle speedway in the United Kingdom.
 It was the third known as the Elite League and was governed by the Speedway Control Board (SCB), in conjunction with the British Speedway Promoters' Association (BSPA).

 Season summary

 In 2000, the league increased to ten teams with the Hull Vikings and the Peterborough Panthers moving up from the Premier League, and the Swindon Robins dropping down.
 The league operated on a standard format without play-offs.

-Despite coming up a division Peterbrough completely rebuilt their team for the season.
+Despite coming up a division Peterborough completely rebuilt their team for the season.
 They brought in three Australians Jason Crump from Oxford Cheetahs, Ryan Sullivan from Poole Pirates and Craig Watson from Newport Wasps, in addition to recalling Zdeněk Tesař.
 Poole ran Peterborough close, only losing the league by one point and losing in the cup final to them.